Irish Blood, English Heart: Background and composition

 "Irish Blood, English Heart" is one of the oldest-written songs on You Are the Quarry.
 Morrissey first revealed its existence in a 1999 interview with The Irish Times, introducing it as the likely title track to his next album.
 He first performed the song live in 2002, referring to the title as "the components that make up my tubby little body."

-The song discusses Morrissey's identity as the son of Irish immigrants growing up in Thatcher-era England, and explores the themes of contention between the two nations.
-It is one of Morrissey's more political songs, with him denouncing Oliver Cromwell, Toryism, the Conservative Party, the Labour Party, and the British royal family. "[The lyrics] touch upon the disgust I feel for the British political system," Morrissey said.
+The song's lyrics examine Morrissey's identity as an Englishman of Irish descent, with him proudly proclaiming that "There is no one on Earth I'm afraid of/ And no regime can buy or sell me".
+The lyrics also express Morrissey's hope that in the future Englishness will be not be associated with being "baneful" and "To be standing by the flag not feeling shameful, racist or partial".
+The song ends with Morrissey expressing his wishes that eventually the English public will denounce both the Conservative and Labour Party along with Oliver Cromwell and "this royal line/ That still salute him and will salute him forever".
+Morrissey stated in an interview that "[the lyrics] touch upon the disgust I feel for the British political system".

 The song has drawn a particular following from Mexican Americans and Hispanic and Latino Americans in the United States, who resonate with its themes of "split identity."